 A less known fact, the liver performs more than 500 vital functions for the body.
-Few are the synthesis of essential molecules, storage of vitamins and energy (in sugar form) and elimination of toxins.
+Few are the synthesis of essential molecules, storage of vitamins and energy (in sugar form), and elimination of toxins.
 The liver is also held responsible for detoxing the body, breaking down carbohydrates and making glucose.
 It also creates bile and stores nutrients, which is very much essential for digestion and absorbing the nutrients in food properly.
-There are many drinks and foods that a person can consume to protect the liver.
+There are many drinks and foods that a person can consume to protect liver health.

 Signs that your liver is not functioning properly are listed here:-

 - Compromised immunity

 - Heartburn and acid reflux

 - Chronic fatigue